HesaiTechnology/HesaiLidar_SDK_2.0/docs/visualization_of_point_cloud_data.md

-# Visualization of point cloud
+# Visualization of Point Cloud
 This document shows how to visualize point clouds by using PCL.